ui-schema/ui-schema/README.md

 ## Basic Example

-This example show all available props.
+This example shows the available props.

 First time?
 [Take the quick-start](https://ui-schema.bemit.codes/en/quick-start) or take a look into the [create-react-app UI-Schema example](https://github.com/ui-schema/demo-cra).

 ```js
 import React from "react";